pantheon-systems/documentation/source/content/wp-config-php.md

 reviewed: "2020-08-07"
 ---

-## Configure WordPress With wp-config.php
+## Overview

 WordPress configuration is set in `wp-config.php`, located within your WordPress site root.
-When you install a WordPress site, Pantheon automatically includes this file for you with all the boilerplate you need to get started.
-Most users will not need to customize this file.
+When you install a WordPress site, Pantheon automatically includes this file for you with all you need to get started.

-Pantheon uses environment variables to automatically supply configuration settings (e.g., Database credentials) dynamically to `wp-config-pantheon.php` - no editing required.
+Most users do not need to customize this file.
 However, you are welcome to customize `wp-config.php` with any customizations you may need for plugins, themes, and caching.

+Two additional config files are referenced in `wp-config.php`: `wp-config-local.php` for local development settings, and `wp-config-pantheon.php` for dynamically-supplied platform configuration settings (such as database credentials).

 <Alert title="Warning" type="danger">